konathalasushma/https-github.com-Sushmakonathala-M1_Snakegame_mygoal/Requirements/README.md

 Which has been arround since the earliest days of home computing, and has re-emerged in recent years on mobile phones it isn't world's greatest game, but it does give you an idea of what you can achieve with relatively simple c program, and perhaps the basis by which to extend the principles. it can create more intresting games of your own.

-Foods are provided at the several co-ordinates of the screen for the snake to eat.
-Every time the snake eats the food, its length will by increased by one element along with the score.
+# How to play?
 The game environment is a 30030 map.
 The snake starts with length one.
 At each time step the snake moves one step, and it can go straight, turn left, or turn right The snake hits its own body or the wall, The length of the snake gets zero, The game score gets negative.
-The game score does not change after 900 time units.
  The Main aim of the game is to collect the dots(Food) and avoid the obstacles (boarders, crosses, and the snake itself).
  As  you collect the food, the snake gets longer , so increasing your likelihood of crashing into yourself. when you collected enough food, you progress into the next level, where your snake gets larger. you get scored according to the length of the snake and the no. of 'x' obstacles in the screen.
 The speed increases every 5 levels.